-- 6.6 The member board works within the framework of WaterAid's global strategy, vision, mission, values and identity to govern their organisation. - 6.7 The role of each member board is to govern the WaterAid member organisation in line with its own governing document and with WaterAid's vision, mission, aims and values, the terms of their Membership and Licence Agreement and with national legislation and guidance. - 6.8 The member board approves and monitors the member's strategic direction, plans and budgets, under the umbrella of the global strategy. - 6.9 The board also appoints the Chief Executive or equivalent and is responsible for their performance. - 6.10 Achievement of the strategic aims, through the delivery of business plans, is delegated to the member Chief Executives under the governance of each member board.
+- 6.6 The role of each member board is to govern the WaterAid member organisation in line with its own governing document and with WaterAid's vision, mission, aims and values, the terms of their Membership and Licence Agreement and with national legislation and guidance. - 6.7 The member board approves and monitors the member's strategic direction, plans and budgets, under the umbrella of the global strategy. - 6.8 The board also appoints the Chief Executive or equivalent and is responsible for their performance. - 6.9 Achievement of the strategic aims, through the delivery of business plans, is delegated to the member Chief Executives under the governance of each member board.